Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Charge signal analyses

 Note that the relative fluctuation in electron survival is determined by the absolute fluctuation in electron loss $\sqrt{N_{e,0}\,(1 - P_s)}$ normalised to the mean number of surviving electrons $N_{e,0}\, P_s$.
 Accordingly, $(\sigma/\mu)_{\rm s}$ converges to 0 for small loss probability or large $N_e$.

 Based on the fluctuations in electron liberation ($l$), survival ($s$) and measurement ($m$), the relative energy resolution in a charge signal only measurement can be approximated by:

+The additional resolution loss from the $x$-$y$-correction of the S2 signal is not included in equation \eqref{eq:Resolution_Combi} and will further increase $\left(\frac{\sigma_E}{E}\right)_{S2}$ in dual-phase and, to an expected lesser extent, in single-phase.
 An accurate resolution estimate based on equation \eqref{eq:Resolution_Combi} requires the three contributing fluctuations to be normally distributed and independent.
 Neither of these conditions is fulfilled exactly.
 To evaluate the accuracy of this analytic estimator we calculate the resolution from full simulation: For each energy deposit $N_{e,0}$ is randomly determined by NEST.
 Each electron is then individually drifted and extracted, or not.
 Finally the signal generated by the $N_e$ surviving electrons is measured and the combined fluctuation determined from $10^5$ samples per energy and configuration.
 This ensures proper representation of the dependence between the processes and uses the exact, non-normal statistics.
 Since \eqref{eq:Resolution_Combi} has an implicit non-linear dependence on $z$, the comparison, shown in Figure~\ref{fig:E_res_Comp}, treats the conservative case of events at the bottom of the TPC.
 Both methods agree provided a sufficiently large number of initially liberated electrons, in-line with a reduced deviation from normal distributed fluctuations for larger $N_{e,0}$.
 For small $N_{e,0}$ equation \eqref{eq:Resolution_Combi} overestimates the resolution.
 The discrepancy between estimate and simulation is largest for high electron losses and low $N_{e,0}$, where the Poisson approximation of the binomial process fails.
 For large electron lifetimes and 100\% extraction efficiency the resolution approaches the limit set by electron liberation after the electron recoil (grey in Figure~\ref{eq:Resolution_Combi}).
 In this case the resolution deteriorates predominantly due to fluctuations in the signal measurement.

 Figure~\ref{fig:EnergyRes_improvement} shows the relative improvement in S2 energy resolution $\sigma_{E}$ for a single-phase detector with electron counting and no liquid-gas interface, compared to a dual-phase setup with otherwise identical operation conditions.
 The resolution improvement due to electron counting is limited to low energies corresponding to the $N_{e} \leq 15$ ($\leq 10$) limits for $SY = 200$ (100) photons per electron.
 A lower scintillation yield results in a reduced improvement, as expected.
 The magnitude of the improvement also depends on the electron lifetime (left panel).
 A purer target leads to a larger impact of measurement fluctuations and thus a higher benefit from the more accurate electron counting.
 For larger energies, the resolution improvement is solely caused by the absence of the liquid-gas interface.
 Compared to a dual-phase detector with non-ideal electron extraction efficiency, the single-phase setup yields a significantly improved energy resolution (right panel).